-- · Properly completed application along with required fees and documentation - Must have graduated from an accredited high school or equivalent - A grade of at least C must be earned in each of the required courses while maintaining a minimum cumulative grade point average of at least 2.5 (see Guide for Transfer Student at https://dentistry.uth.edu/students/dental-hygiene/index.htm) - Must have a minimum of 20 hours of shadowing experience - Must have previously completed an associate or bachelor's degree prior to enrolling in the program. - Test of English as a Foreign Language (TOEFL) examination if high school attended was not in the U.S. - Submission of required letters of recommendation
+- Applications for the on-campus BSDH and Post-Degree Certificate programs will be available online starting April 1 and ending August 31 of the year prior to the year of entry. - Properly completed application along with required fees and documentation - Must have graduated from an accredited high school or equivalent - A grade of at least C must be earned in each of the required courses while maintaining a minimum cumulative grade point average of at least 2.5 (see Guide for Transfer Student at https://dentistry.uth.edu/students/den-tal-hygiene/index.htm) - Must have a minimum of 20 hours of shadowing experience - Must have previously completed an associate or bachelor's degree prior to enrolling in the program. - Health Science Reasoning Test (not required for RDH-to-BSDH applicants) - Test of English as a Foreign Language (TOEFL) examination if high school attended was not in the U.S. - Three letters of recommendation from 2 professors and 1 employer using the institutional form.